Upendra (film): Plot

 Naanu and the three women reach an old building where an injured Naanu threatens to kill all of them and forces all to be his life partners to which they do not agree.
-Meanwhile, a rich person meets Naanu there who happens to be a poor man in the past.
-Naanu in the past advised him not to follow behind women and instead focus on earning money, adding that women will run for you if you are a wealthy man.
-At the same time, he sees a once-wealthy man whose wealth is usurped by his girlfriends.
-This pushes Naanu in a dilemma and sits in a room in the first floor.
-The three women, with rods in their hands, decide to kill him.
-Bethala stops the story here and asks Vikramāditya whether Naanu would survive or die in their hands.
-Vikramāditya understands the tale's intention and says that Naanu, Rathi, Swathi and Keerthi are not humans and instead represent human ego, beauty, responsibilities and money respectively.
-He concludes that Naanu should kill himself and take a rebirth again.
+They are interrupted by a rich person who plans to have a party in the building, Gopala.

+Gopala it turns out was advised by Naanu in the past to not follow behind women and instead focus on earning money, adding that women will run for you if you are a wealthy man.
+At the same time, he sees a once-wealthy man (who Naanu encounters throughout the movie) whose wealth is usurped by his girlfriends turning him into a poor man.
+This pushes Naanu into a dilemma.
+The three women, with rods in their hands, decide to kill Naanu.
+Betala stops the story here and asks Vikramāditya whether Naanu would survive or die in their hands.
+Vikramāditya understands the tale's intention and says that Naanu, Rathi, Swathi, and Keerthi are not actual people and instead represent the human ego, beauty, responsibilities, and money respectively.
+He concludes that Naanu (representing the self) should die and be reborn.

-Naanu sees himself in a mirror and feels ashamed of his traits.
-He curses himself for pursuing all the three who never gave him any happiness.
-He realises the importance of "Us" instead of "I" and decides that ego is the root cause of all issues.
+We go back to Naanu who then sees himself in a mirror and feels ashamed of his traits.
+He curses himself for pursuing all three women who never gave him any happiness.
+He realizes the importance of "Us" instead of "I" and decides that ego is the root cause of all issues.
 By tearing the shirt featuring an imprint of his face, he kills his inner ego and the feeling of "I".
-The three woman disappear and Naanu, now silent and aimless, walks out of the building drenching in the rain.
+The three women disappear and Naanu, now silent and aimless, walks out of the building drenched in the rain.